jetbrains-academy/javascript-course/Data Types/dynamic_and_weak_typing/task.md

 <div class="hint" title="Advantages of Weak Typing">
 <ul>
 <li><b>Convenience</b>: Implicit type conversions can make code more concise and easier to write, especially for simple operations.</li>
-<li><b>Interoperability</b>: Easier to work with different types of data without needing explicit conversions, which can be useful in web development.</li>
+<li><b>Interoperability</b>: It is easier to work with different types of data without needing explicit conversions, which can be useful in web development.</li>
 </ul>
 </div>